officialyenum/Udacity-Show-Me-The-Data-Structures-Problems/explanation_3.md

 - Why i used Tree data structure to solve this problem ?

-This problem requires me to encode characters into binary and decode it back into characters. my solution uses the 0(log n) complexity to search through the directory and return matching files
+This problem requires me to encode characters into binary and decode it back into characters.

+This binaries will be represented in a tree like data structure where the left child node will be 0 and right child node will be 1

 The tree data structure helps me keep track of the binary children of every parent node